Sarv/dynamic-dashboard/documentation/Dashboard_Module_Types.md

-In the context of `dashboard_Module_Types`, visualizations can generally be categorized into two groups:
+In the context of `DASHBOARD_MODULE_TYPES`, visualizations can generally be categorized into two groups:

 1.  **Visualizations with Both X and Y Axes**: These are traditional Cartesian visualizations where data is plotted along both a horizontal (X-axis) and a vertical (Y-axis) axis.
 2.  **Visualizations without Explicit X and Y Axes**: These visualizations, such as pie charts or metrics, represent data in alternative formats that do not require Cartesian coordinates.